jordwill190/scope-alchemist/README.md

 ---

 > “Reliable infrastructure.
 Scalable teams.
 Clear direction.
-All served with dry wit and a roadmap.”
+All served with dry wit, a plan, and roadmap.”